nirjhorsaha/mechArcade-frontend/README.md

 ### Product Management/Dashboard

--   Admin Panel: Manage products with add, update, and delete options.
+-   Manage Product: Manage products with add, update, and delete options.
 -   Product Table: View and edit all products in real-time..

 ### About Us Page